CellarPro 4000Sqc-EC Split System Quickconnect 25 ft #19208

-CellarPro's 4000Sqc cooling units (2/5 Ton Nominal) are engineered for wine cellars up to 1,000* cubic feet in both commercial and residential wine cellars.
+CellarPro's 4000Sqc-EC cooling units (2/5 Ton Nominal) are engineered for wine cellars up to 1,000* cubic feet in both commercial and residential wine cellars.

 Our Quickconnect pre-charged hoses and plug-in power cords allow fast, easy installation by technicians and homeowners alike.
 The only tool required is an adjustable wrench.

 Performance testing shows that this unit maintains optimal cellar temperature and humidity conditions in extreme conditions up to 110F more effectively than similar units from competing brands.
-4000Sqc units also are significantly quieter than comparable units from other brands.
+4000Sqc-EC units use energy-efficient EC fans in the evaporator and are significantly quieter than comparable units from other brands.
 Visit our Learning Center for data tables, performance charts and product comparisons among different brands.

 *Assuming R19 insulation throughout the cellar, 55F inside the cellar and 85F outside the cellar.
 Cold-side ducting, glass and/or uninsulated walls, extreme humidity, altitude and other factors may affect the sizing calculation.